gilliava/PassageWalk/README.md

 # PassageWalk
-Android app for fitness and faith building
+Android app for fitness and faith building - Writing in Kotlin